13 Strange Reasons Why Dogs Lick Each Other’s Eyes

-Although many people may find such an action odd or even gross, understanding the reasons behind it can help us better appreciate how amazing canine companions are!
+Our dog has done this before and although many may find it odd or gross, understanding the reasons behind it can help us better appreciate how amazing canine companions are!

-In this blog post, we will explore 13 of the most common reasons that answer the question of why do dogs lick each other’s eyes.
-We will also provide some tips on how to discourage your pup from excessively licking other dogs’ eyes.
+In this blog post, we will explore 8 of the most common reasons and provide some tips on how to discourage your pup from excessively licking other dogs’ eyes.

 a puppy is licking a long haired chihuahua's eye